Tuesday, July 14, 2015

 “Then wait a minute.”

-She disappeared behind the bar, returning with a shot of tequila which she placed beside the man’s head.
+She disappeared behind the bar, returning with a shot of tequila, which she placed beside the man’s head.
 The Wolf snorted and opened his red-rimmed eyes, glancing up at the five people standing over him.
 He drained the shot in one gulp and tossed the glass into the adobe kiva behind him.
-When it shattered, he winced and massaging his left temple.
+When it shattered, he winced and massaged his left temple.

 “Whom do I have the pleasure of addressing?”